cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

              species    sp002683825             1           10
 -------------------------------------------------------------------------------------------</code></pre>

 As expected, this command will query the evaluation table for genomes whose Boolean 'is_complete' value is set to True - e.g., genomes that were determined to be complete as part of the **PhyloSanity** pipeline.
-Coupling this with `-w out_fna` or `-x complete_genomes.tsv` would output all genomes to a directory named `out_fna` and provide genome evaluation summaries in the file `complete_genomes.tsv`, respectively.
+Coupling this with `-w out_fna` and/or `-x complete_genomes.tsv` would output all genomes to a directory named `out_fna` and provide genome evaluation summaries in the file `complete_genomes.tsv`, respectively.

 Handy.
 Let's introduce a **query operator** - a specific delimiter that allows us to link our database tables.
 Consider if we wanted to gather a summary of all extracellular peptidases that were identified during **FuncSanity**, but we only want this information for our genomes deemed to be complete.
 This is easily accomplished with the following command: